ox1d3x3/winappsmigrate/README.md

 4. Verify restored data before deleting your previous backup.
 5. Use the generated logs and verification report after each run.

-## Verification and Safety

-The application includes backup and restore logging and verification features to help users review what happened during the process.

-Users should still manually confirm that:

-- The restored app launches correctly
-- Important data is present
-- Profiles and settings are intact
-- No critical files are missing
-- Sign-in and sync state behave as expected

-## Project State

-Win Apps Migrator is under active beta development with ongoing work across:

-- UI refinement
-- App rule coverage
-- Restore reliability
-- WinGet / Chocolatey reinstall handling
-- XML app-list export and package-restore workflows
-- Verification improvements
-- Theme and workflow polish

-## Author

-**Author:** Ox1d3x3

 ## Releases